litmuschaos/litmus-docs/website/versioned_docs/version-2.0.0/introduction/usage.md

 ## Common Use Cases

-Typical use cases of Litmus include – failure or chaos testing in CI pipelines, increased chaos testing in staging and production and production environments, Kubernetes upgrades certification, post-upgrade validation of services, and resilience benchmarking, etc.
+Typical use cases of Litmus include – failure or chaos testing in CI pipelines, increased chaos testing in staging and production environments, Kubernetes upgrades certification, post-upgrade validation of services, and resilience benchmarking, etc.

 - **For Developers:** To run chaos experiments during application development as an extension of unit testing or integration testing.
 - **For CI pipeline builders:** To run chaos as a pipeline stage to find bugs when the application is subjected to fail paths in a pipeline.